nigel1994/Crawler-Code/README.md

 To use this code, The origin and destination city and the date should be changed according to your need

-The detailed cleaning and processing code to deal with the original downloading data is also given with a sample data for you to implement it
+The detailed cleaning and processing code to deal with the original data is also given with a sample data for you to implement it